joaniborragil/joaniborragil.github.io/README.md

 My goals for this course:

--Learn coding basics
+-   Learn coding basics

--Code something
+-   Code something

 The best thing I ate this summer was a **paella** I ate in Spain